 Training is usually on the job and through short courses, to keep up to date with new ideas.

-Apprentices may attend college once a month.
+Apprentices may attend college on a weekly or monthly basis.

 Many early years practitioners specialise in one area of work, but you could move jobs to get broader experience.

 With experience, you may become manager, or head of a nursery.

 To progress to manager/lead practitioner, you would need to complete further qualifications.
 This could be the Technical Apprenticeship in Childhood Practice (at SCQF Level 9), the BA Hons in Childhood Practice or the PDA Childhood Practice (at SCQF Level 9).